 • Include a letter of support from a teacher or mentor

-• Include a two-page, double-spaced narrative indicating interest in the program, specifically your reasons for applying and what you expect to take away from the experience
+• Include a two-page, double-spaced narrative indicating interest in the program, and how your background life experiences will contribute to a diverse environment within the field of Pathology.

 Award Highlights